barbecuesteve/api-governance/README.md

 * **Data over opinions** — Use Auditor metrics to inform decisions: usage patterns, error rates, consumer impact.
 * **Time-bound decisions** — No decision pending >5 business days.
 Silence = approval for routine cases.
 * **Transparent appeals** — Teams can appeal Review Panel decisions to Governance Group.
 Appeals decided within 1 week.

 ---

+## **What Success Looks Like**

+### **After 6 Months:**

+**For a Developer:**
+* Searches registry, finds customer address API in 2 minutes instead of building from scratch
+* Requests dev access, approved automatically, makes first successful call in 15 minutes
+* Integrates with confidence knowing the API follows familiar patterns (same auth, errors, pagination)
+* Deploys to production in 2 weeks instead of 3 months, using tested, production-ready API

+**For a Tech Lead:**
+* Sees dashboard showing which APIs their team produces and consumes
+* Understands their team's API dependencies before deploying breaking changes
+* Receives proactive alerts when APIs they depend on are deprecated with clear migration path
+* Confidently deprecates old API version knowing exactly who's impacted and providing transition support

+**For a Director:**
+* Reviews monthly metrics showing 40% of APIs registered, 50% of traffic through gateway
+* Sees 10-15% reduction in duplicate work as teams discover and reuse existing APIs
+* Notes approval times averaging <2 days, not the feared weeks-long bottleneck
+* Observes early adoption momentum with positive developer feedback

+### **After 12 Months:**

+**For a Developer:**
+* Every new API they encounter feels familiar—same patterns, consistent experience
+* API onboarding so smooth they rarely need support tickets
+* Can discover, evaluate, and integrate a new API in a single day
+* Spends 80% of time building features, 20% integrating (used to be reversed)

+**For a Tech Lead:**
+* Deprecates APIs safely with Auditor showing zero consumers before shutdown
+* Plans breaking changes informed by actual usage data, not guesswork
+* Team velocity improved 20-30% through API reuse instead of building from scratch
+* Security and compliance "just works"—gateway handles authentication, audit logs automatic

+**For a Director:**
+* 70% of APIs in platform, 85% of production traffic through gateway
+* Measurable productivity gains: 15-20% reduction in duplicate work, faster feature delivery
+* Fewer production incidents from API changes (40% reduction)
+* Compliance audits easier with automated API access logs and policy enforcement

+**For a VP/CTO:**
+* Clear visibility into API ecosystem health and dependencies across entire organization
+* Data-driven decisions about platform investment and team priorities
+* Reduced cloud costs (10-15%) from retiring zombie APIs and optimized gateway routing
+* Competitive advantage: shipping features 20-30% faster than before through systematic reuse

+### **After 24 Months:**

+**Organization-Wide:**
+* 90%+ APIs in platform, API governance is "how we work"
+* 95%+ production traffic through gateway—shadow APIs effectively eliminated
+* 25-30% reduction in duplicate development work
+* Engineering culture shift: teams proactively search for reuse before building
+* API design quality improved through consistent expert review and mentorship
+* Security and compliance posture dramatically improved with automated controls
+* Platform ROI clear: break-even achieved, ongoing value compounding

+---